 Part time students on the MA in Public History will take in Year One the Core (Public History I, Autumn Term; and Public History II, Spring Term), and in Year Two, the Public History Placement and an Option.
-The Independent Study Module will be spread over two years, with preliminary work undertaken in Year One, and significant work undertaken in Year Two.
+The Research Dissertation will be spread over two years, with preliminary work undertaken in Year One, and significant work undertaken in Year Two.

 The placement is a distinctive element of the MA, and will be with an organisation involved in promoting history to a public audience.
 This could be a museum, historic house, archive, period reconstruction, or TV, film or web production company.

 Institute for the Public Understanding of the Past

 The MA in Public History is offered through History in conjunction with the Institute for the Public Understanding of the Past (IPUP).
 The IPUP website has many useful resources for students, including:

 You can apply for this course using our online application system.
 If you've not already done so, please read the application guidance first so that you understand the various steps in the application process.

 The option modules offered for this MA vary from year to year.
 Modules offered in recent years include:

 - Approaches to Renaissance and Early Modern Studies

 - Approaches to Early Modern History

 - Global Visions and Local Actions: History and Politics of International Health